Lifeforce (film): Home media

 The first release on video in the UK was the heavily edited US "domestic cut".
 The full "international cut" was not available until it was released by MGM in the 2000s.
 The first US release of the "international cut" was MGM/UA's 1994 release on deluxe widescreen letterboxed LaserDisc.

 Scream Factory announced they would be releasing Lifeforce in a Blu-ray/DVD Combo Pack on 18 June 2013.
 This included the US domestic cut, as well as the international cut of the film.

 Arrow Video released Lifeforce in the UK as a steelbook two-disc Blu-ray special edition on 14 October 2013, with the same features as the US Blu-ray release.

+A 4K Ultra HD Blu-ray was released on May 24, 2022, by Scream Factory.
+Only the 101-minute US cut is in 4K resolution; the 116-minute international cut is in 1080p.

+A 4K Ultra HD Blu-ray was released on February 17, 2025, by Arrow Video, This version includes both the 101-minute US cut and the 116-minute international cut in 4K UHD.
+Both films are presented with Dolby Vision and Atmos.